 Explore Alexandria’s rich history: Roman Theater, Catacombs, Library, Qaitbay Citadel, and El Mursi Abu Elabas Mosque.
 Discover the city’s cultural gems in one day.

-- Cairo - The journey begins with a pickup from your hotel in either Cairo or Giza by a tour guide, followed by a transfer in a private air-conditioned vehicle to Alexandria, which is 220 km from Cairo.
+- Cairo - The tour begins with a pickup from your hotel in either Cairo or Giza by a tour guide, followed by a transfer in a private air-conditioned vehicle to Alexandria, which is 220 km from Cairo.
 Arrival in Alexandria is around 10 am, where the day tour commences.
 Alexandria is Egypt’s second-largest city and the largest on the Mediterranean…

 -

-Cairo - The journey begins with a pickup from your hotel in either Cairo or Giza by a tour guide, followed by a transfer in a private air-conditioned vehicle to Alexandria, which is 220 km from Cairo.
+Cairo - The tour begins with a pickup from your hotel in either Cairo or Giza by a tour guide, followed by a transfer in a private air-conditioned vehicle to Alexandria, which is 220 km from Cairo.
 Arrival in Alexandria is around 10 am, where the day tour commences.
 Alexandria is Egypt’s second-largest city and the largest on the Mediterranean coast, located at the western edge of the Nile River delta.
 Founded around 331 BC by Alexander the Great, it quickly became a major center of Hellenic civilization, eventually replacing Memphis, now part of Greater Cairo, as Egypt’s capital.
-Known internationally as the “Bride of the Mediterranean,” Alexandria is a favored tourist destination and a significant industrial hub due to its natural gas and oil pipelines from Suez.
+Known internationally as the “Bride of the Mediterranean,” Alexandria is a popular tourist destination and a significant industrial hub due to its natural gas and oil pipelines from Suez.

 -